 A large, complex network can create a huge cascade of alarms.
 Some are not immediately important but others are critical and crucial.
 Look for a system that can automatically sort and prioritize this flood of information for you.

-It's 9:29 PM on Monday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 4:17 AM on Thursday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.